 We choose building over debating, shipping over philosophizing, and users over ideology.

-Dap builds on the proven foundations of Bitcoin and Handshake while fixing their limitations.
+Dap builds on proven foundations while fixing the limitations of previous systems.
 We use a UTXO‑based blockchain with enhanced covenants designed for domain name operations.

 We resist the temptation to over‑engineer.
 Every technical decision is evaluated against real‑world use cases, not theoretical possibilities.